 A selection of Mr. Allen’s cases includes the following representations:

-- conducting internal investigations on behalf of multinational firms in the health care and technology sectors in connection with FCPA investigations, including investigations involving Angola, Argentina, Brazil, China, Mexico, Portugal, Romania, Russia, Saudi Arabia, Serbia, Spain, Taiwan, Thailand, Turkey and other several other jurisdictions;
+conducted internal investigations on behalf of multinational firms in the health care and technology sectors in connection with FCPA investigations, including investigations involving Angola, Argentina, Brazil, China, Mexico, Portugal, Romania, Russia, Saudi Arabia, Serbia, Spain, Taiwan, Thailand, Turkey and several other jurisdictions;

-- conducting an internal investigation on behalf of a bank in connection with an inquiry by the U.S. Commodity Futures Trading Commission into derivative benchmark rate manipulation and representing the bank in related class action litigation;
+conducted an internal investigation on behalf of a bank in connection with an inquiry by the U.S. Commodity Futures Trading Commission into derivative benchmark rate manipulation and represented the bank in related class action litigation;

-- obtained summary judgment for a real estate investment trust in a $22 million fraud and fiduciary duty suit against a broker;
+obtained summary judgment for a real estate investment trust in a $22 million fraud and fiduciary duty suit against a broker; and

-- obtained summary judgment for a class of real estate investors in a wrongful-takings case against the state of Maryland; and
+obtained summary judgment for a class of real estate investors in a wrongful-takings case against the state of Maryland.

 Prior to attending law school, Mr. Allen served six years as a police officer, including an assignment to the detective bureau.